 Bolivia is probably one of the most rugged and poorest of the south american countries.
-However it is also one of the most beautiful.
-No trip to south america is complete without driving through Bolivia’s beautiful and varied landscapes.
+However, it is also one of the most beautiful.
+No trip to South America is complete without driving through Bolivia’s beautiful and varied landscapes.
 Whats more, it is one of the most affordable countries to visit in South America!
 Here are some photos to convince you to put it on your bucket list – now!

 The city itself may not be beautiful but the views onto the mountains certainly are.
 Especially the snow caped mountain Potosi.
 Take a cable car ride to get the best views!
 It will only set you back about 30 pence!
 And whilst you are in La Paz, a visit to the witches market is worth doing too!